gdarruda/gdarruda.github.io/_drafts/2023-02-28-engenharia-dados.md

 [^1]: a citação completa tem muito mais nuances: *Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%*.
 Ao usar esses argumentos, provavelmente os programadores não estão pensando nos mesmos problema do Knuth de micro-otimizações, mas o argumento é usado de forma simplista para justificar entregas mais rápidas.

-Não discordo desse "zeitgest", é a perspectiva correta para muitos softwares, mas pode ser uma armadilha em engenharia de dados. **Fluxos de processamento de dados costumam ter pouca lógica de negócio.
+Não discordo desse "zeitgest", é a perspectiva correta para muitos contextos, mas pode ser uma armadilha em engenharia de dados. **Fluxos de processamento de dados costumam ter pouca lógica de negócio.
 São códigos mais breves e sofrem menos modificações, mas possuem muitos requisitos de performance e escalabilidade**.

 ## Pontos Chave